geocoug/pg-upsert/docs/examples.md

 ## Detailed example

-This example will demonstrate how to use `pg_upsert` to upsert data from staging tables to base tables.
+This example will demonstrate how to use [PgUpsert](./pg_upsert.md#pgupsert) to upsert data from staging tables to base tables.

+### 1 - Initialize a PostgreSQL database

-1. Initialize a PostgreSQL database called `dev` with the following schema and data (also available [here](https://github.com/geocoug/pg-upsert/blob/main/tests/data/schema_passing.sql)).
+Initialize a PostgreSQL database called `dev` with the following schema and data (also available [here](https://github.com/geocoug/pg-upsert/blob/main/tests/data/schema_passing.sql)).

    ```sql
    --8<-- "tests/data/schema_passing.sql"
    ```

+### 2 - Initialize PgUpsert

-1. Create a Python script called `upsert_data.py` that calls `pg_upsert` to upsert data from staging tables to base tables.
+Create a Python script called `upsert_data.py` that calls [PgUpsert](./pg_upsert.md#pgupsert) to upsert data from staging tables to base tables.

    ```python
     import logging